luamz/iterated-local-search-traveling-salesman/README.md

 For initial solution it was used the Nearest Neighbour method.

 ### Local Search
-For local search  it was used the 2-opt mehto.
+For local search  it was used the 2-opt method.

 ### Pertubation
 Sequential pertubation switches a random city and its right neighbour.